paullouisageneau/libdatachannel/DOC.md

 - `config`: the configuration structure, containing:
   - `iceServers` (optional): an array of pointers on null-terminated ice server URIs (NULL if unused)
   - `iceServersCount` (optional): number of URLs in the array pointed by `iceServers` (0 if unused)
+  - `enableIceTcp`: if true, generate TCP candidates for ICE (ignored with libjuice as ICE backend)
+  - `disableAutoNegociation`: if true, the user is responsible for calling `rtcSetLocalDescription` after creating a Data Channel and after setting the remote description
   - `portRangeBegin` (optional): first port (included) of the allowed local port range (0 if unused)
   - `portRangeEnd` (optional): last port (included) of the allowed local port (0 if unused)
+  - `mtu` (optional): manually set the Maximum Transfer Unit (MTU) for the connection (0 if automatic)

 Return value: the identifier of the new Peer Connection or a negative error code.